bazelbuild/rules_apple/doc/rules-watchos.md

                   <a href="#watchos_extension-provisioning_profile">provisioning_profile</a>, <a href="#watchos_extension-resources">resources</a>, <a href="#watchos_extension-shared_capabilities">shared_capabilities</a>, <a href="#watchos_extension-stamp">stamp</a>, <a href="#watchos_extension-strings">strings</a>, <a href="#watchos_extension-version">version</a>)
 </pre>

-Builds and bundles an watchOS Extension.
+Builds and bundles a watchOS Extension.

 **ATTRIBUTES**